-Fixed income securities held by a Fund are subject to interest rate risk, call risk, prepayment and extension risk, credit risk, and liquidity risk, which are more fully described below.
+Fixed income securities held by the Fund are subject to interest rate risk, call risk, prepayment and extension risk, credit risk, and liquidity risk, which are more fully described below.
 In addition, current market conditions may pose heightened risks for fixed income securities.
-Current interest rates are at or near historic lows.
-The Federal Reserve Board raised the federal funds rate in December of 2015 and in December of 2016, and may continue to do so.
+Interest rates have been at or near historic lows in recent years, and the Federal Reserve Board has begun raising the federal funds rate and may continue to do so.
 Thus, there is a risk that interest rates will rise.
 Future increases in interest rates could result in less liquidity and greater volatility of fixed income securities.
-A Fund may lose money if short-term or long-term interest rise sharply in a manner not anticipated by Fund management.
+The Fund may lose money if short-term or long-term interest rise sharply in a manner not anticipated by Fund management.
 A general rise in interest rates has the potential to cause investors to move out of fixed-income securities on a large scale, which may increase redemptions from funds that hold large amounts of fixed-income securities.
-Heavy redemptions could cause a Fund to sell assets at inopportune times or at a loss or depressed value and could hurt the Fund's performance.
+Heavy redemptions could cause the Fund to sell assets at inopportune times or at a loss or depressed value and could hurt the Fund's performance.
 Moreover, new regulations applicable to and changing business practices of financial intermediaries that make markets in fixed income securities may result in those financial intermediaries restricting their market making activities for certain fixed income securities, which may reduce the liquidity and increase the volatility for such fixed income securities.